JetBrains/lets-plot/docs/tooltips.md

 <a id="lines"></a>
 ### Customizing tooltip lines: `layer_tooltips().line(template)`

-Specifies the string template to use in a multi-line tooltip.
+Specifies the string template to use in a general tooltip.
 If you add `line()`, it overrides the default tooltip.

 Variables and aesthetics can be accessed via a special syntax:
 - `^color` for aesthetic;